Maintaining Brain Health Image

 As discussed above, good nutrition is important for brain health.
 Other than diet, vitamin supplements may be a good way to help support the brains health.
 Vitamins such as B vitamins, fish oil, Ginkgo biloba, turmeric, antioxidants, minerals, and omega-3 fatty acids may all help support brain health, and cognitive decline associated with normal ageing.

-Ngaire Hobbins, an expert in nutrition, ageing and brain health, shares her healthy brain tips in her blog here (www.ngairehobbins.com/blog-education/healthy-brain-tips?rq=brain%20health) stating that the special brain nutrients our brain needs include iron, zinc, selenium and the B vitamins – especially B12, folate, niacin and thiamine.
+Ngaire Hobbins, an expert in nutrition, ageing and brain health, shares her healthy brain tips in her blog here (www.ngairehobbins.com/blog-education/healthy-brain-tips?rq=brain%20health).
+Stating that the special brain nutrients our brain needs include iron, zinc, selenium and the B vitamins – especially B12, folate, niacin and thiamine.

 Social connection for a healthy brain